malomohq/shopify-graphql-elixir/README.md

                Defaults to `false`.
 See the Rate Limiting section for more details.
 * `:limiter_opts` - a list of options to send to a limiter.
 Defaults to `[]`.
+  * `:max_requests` - the maximum number of concurrent requests per shop.
+                      Defaults to 3.
   * `:restore_to` - the minimum cost for making requests when using the limiter.
                     This value will only be used when the limiter is in a throttled state.
 Possible values include `:half`, `:max` and